 Investing in fintech calls for expertise in financials and technology

-The complexity and depth of the fintech ecosystem demands a breadth of investor specializations.
+The complexity and depth of the fintech ecosystem demand a breadth of investor specializations.
 In pursuing fintech as an investment theme, we’ve brought together specialists—many of whom have experience dating from fintech’s inception—from payments, investment and lending, and financial infrastructure—and combined them with the broad research resources of our global financial and global technology teams.
 Together, these investors have thousands of financial and technology company meetings each year, developing proprietary research independent from that of Wall Street firms.
-We believe the key to success amid this disruption is deep collaboration to fully leverage the range of skills, expertise, and access to company managements from multiple research teams.
+We believe the key to success amid this disruption is deep collaboration to fully leverage the range of skills, expertise, and access to company management from multiple research teams.

 Investing in fintech now—and for the coming decades of disruption

 The enduring nature of the fintech story is, in our view, best served by an approach with a similarly long-term perspective.
-We think that the pace of disruption will be moderated, and that the duration of disruption extended, by the inertia inherent in the financial services sector; relative to other industries, digitization in finance will probably take longer to play out because:
+We think that the pace of disruption will be moderated, and the duration of disruption extended, by the inertia inherent in the financial services sector; relative to other industries, digitization in finance will probably take longer to play out because: